The Art of Campaign Storytelling

 STEP 6 – Identify your quid pro quo.

 Example 2: We value the privacy of every teenager who walks through our doors.
-So, in return for your donation, we will provide updates full of resources, additions or changes to our programs, games, and tons of other awesome information that YOU can use to help out the teens in YOUR life!
+So, in return for your contribution, we will provide updates full of resources, additions or changes to our programs, games, and tons of other awesome information that YOU can use to help out the teens in YOUR life!

 STEP 7 – Give a clear call to action (CTA)